aorinevo/devly-example/README.md

 # Introduction

-As a micro-services application grows, so does the need for a clear, coherent, and easy way to manage the set-up processes of the components that make up the application.
+As a micro-services application grows, so does the need for a clear, coherent, and easy way to manage the set-up processes of all the components that make up the application.

 ## Existing Solutions